strong-type-systems/libregraphicsmeeting/current/2025/news/2025-05-09_0001-call-for-acts-for-the-closing-night-party.md

 layout: news.njk
 tags: news
 title: Call for Acts for the Closing Night Party
-lead: "Saturday, May 31st: After the conference program, we have a venue but not a line-up.
-Yet!"
+lead: "<s>Saturday, May 31st: After the conference program, we have a venue but not a line-up.
+Yet!</s>"
-eleventyNavigation:
-  parent: Program
-  key: "Call for Acts: Closing Night"
-  order: 20
+---

+*UPDATE* **we don't have a venue anymore!** I was very late to request Desi from the beginning and we had a miscommunication.
+Today (May, 21th) they pulled back.
+The line-up was coming together, thus, this call can be regarded a success.
+If we can put up a closing night party, it will be published here.

 ---

 The party will be at [Desi](https://desi-nbg.de/) it's a great venue with